PruthviSooni/Unknown-Messenger/README.md

   </a>
   <h3 align="center">Unknown Messenger</h3>
   <p align="center">
-    Unknown Messenger app with Flutter that use to send message to number which is not saved in contact list of whatsApp
+    Unknown Messenger app with Flutter that use to send message to number which is not saved in contact list of WhatsApp
     <br>
     <!-- <a href="https://github.com/Ismaestro/flutter-example-app/issues/new">Report bug</a>
     ·